mjhbell/contentful-json-validator/README.md

 # Contentful Dynamic JSON Schema Validator

-A custom Contentful App that provides a JSON Code Editor with real-time validation.
+A custom Contentful App that provides JSON Schema validation of JSON Object fields.
 Unlike standard validators, this app **dynamically fetches the validation schema** from a sibling Reference field.

 This allows content editors to select a "Schema" entry (e.g., "Product Schema", "Config Schema") from a dropdown, and the JSON editor immediately enforces that specific schema's rules.